Maine is Actually Home to Nearly 700 Types Of Spiders? Sleep Tight!

 Oddly enough, none of them revolve around a fear of spiders.
 I think they're just dandy.
 I mean, if there's one living in the corner of the window in my workshop, it usually meets it's fate with the shop vac.
 But if it's in some corner of the house somewhere, what do I care?

 My wife on the other hand, she has absolutely zero appreciation for spiders.
 I often have to come from the other end of the house to kill a spider she doesn't want to deal with.
 And I have a buddy, who's a big muscle-y weight lifter type, and he practically faints at the sight of arachnids.
 Never mind the startling news this week that Maine is now home to a new species of Black Widow...
 Nothing to fear at all, right?

-As I was flipping endlessly through Facetube, I caught this bit from WABI - TV5 about there being some 700 different species of spiders in Maine.
-Now, it being so close to Halloween, I really let my imagination run wild.
+Recently, I came across this bit from a couple years back on WABI about there being some 700 different species of spiders in Maine.
+Now, it being relatively close to Halloween, I really let my imagination run wild.
 I expected to hop online, and find this visual treasure trove of gnarly octo-peds.
 Like photos and videos and stuff.
 Or scary photos like this wolf spider with babies on its back...